Tzapil/tblibrary/README.md

 # tblibrary

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to make simple bots for Telegram.

 ## Usage

-FIXME
+This is on clojars, of course.
+Just add `[tblibrary "0.1.0-SNAPSHOT"]` to your `:dependencies` in your project.clj file.

 ## License